 This Week's Sky at a Glance

-Pocket Sky Atlas, which shows stars to magnitude 7.6; the larger and deeper Sky Atlas 2000.0 (stars to magnitude 8.5); and the even larger Uranometria 2000.0 (stars to magnitude 9.75).
+Pocket Sky Atlas, which shows stars to magnitude 7.6; the larger and deeper Sky Atlas 2000.0 (stars to magnitude 8.5); and once you know your way around, the even larger Uranometria 2000.0 (stars to magnitude 9.75).
 And read how to use sky charts with a telescope.

 You'll also want a good deep-sky guidebook, such as Sue French's Deep-Sky Wonders collection (which includes its own charts), Sky Atlas 2000.0 Companion by Strong and Sinnott, the bigger Night Sky Observer's Guide by Kepple and Sanner, or the beloved if dated Burnham's Celestial Handbook.

 Can a computerized telescope replace charts?
-Not for beginners, I don't think, and not on mounts and tripods that are less than top-quality mechanically (able to point with better than 0.2° repeatability).
+Not for beginners, I don't think, and not on mounts and tripods that are less than top-quality mechanically (able to point with better than 0.2° repeatability, which means heavy and expensive).
 As Terence Dickinson and Alan Dyer say in their invaluable Backyard Astronomer's Guide, "A full appreciation of the universe cannot come without developing the skills to find things in the sky and understanding how the sky works.
 This knowledge comes only by spending time under the stars with star maps in hand."

 This Week's Planet Roundup

-Uranus (magnitude 5.9, in Pisces) is in the east just before the beginning of dawn.
-Neptune (magnitude 7.9, in Aquarius) is in the southeast before dawn.
+Uranus (magnitude 5.8, in Pisces) and Neptune (magnitude 7.9, in Aquarius) are still well placed in the southern sky shortly after dark.
 Finder charts for Uranus and Neptune.

 Like This Week's Sky at a Glance?
 Watch our SkyWeek TV short, also playing on PBS.